cwmccurdy/quantumGrid/docs/installation.rst

 .. code-block:: console

     $ conda-build quantumgrid
-    $ conda build purge

-The second command is just for clean up.

 This may take a minute but once it's done, you should have a local package of quantumgrid in a bld directory (short for build) that you can then install into any conda environment you create!
 Here are the commands to install the quantumgrid package to a new conda environment named "qtest":